-- 33.10.4 Protests - 33.10.4.1 In the event of a question or a protest during a qualifying match or post-season tournament, the decision of the AIA Sports Administrator shall be final. - 33.10.4.2 Regular season protests, if any, will be handled as indicated in the current rules of the USA Beach Volleyball as approved by the NCAA with modifications. - 33.10.5 Unmanned aerial systems at AIA post season events - 33.10.5.1 The use of unmanned aerial systems, often referred to as drones, is prohibited for any purpose by any persons at all AIA post season events.
+- 33.10.4.1 In the event of a question or a protest during a qualifying match or post-season tournament, the decision of the AIA Sports Administrator shall be final. - 33.10.4.2 Regular season protests, if any, will be handled as indicated in the current rules of the USA Beach Volleyball as approved by the NCAA with modifications.

+33.10.5.1 The use of unmanned aerial systems, often referred to as drones, is prohibited for any purpose by any persons at all AIA post season events.
 This policy includes not only the restricted playing area of the venue(s), but also the physical confines of the entire stadium/field/arena structure.
 For the purpose of this policy, an unmanned aerial system is any aircraft without a human pilot on board.